 Fine-Tuning & Alignment, especially with the Low-Rank Adaptation (LoRA) family of techniques:

-💡 Key insight: LoRA & Parameter-Efficient Tuning is one of our most popular free articles.
-For the full alignment picture, see RLHF & DPO Alignment.
+LoRA and Parameter-Efficient Tuning is the right starting point for adaptation trade-offs.
+For the full alignment picture, continue to RLHF and DPO Alignment.

 Agent Architectures are increasingly common as companies build autonomous systems: